Confluence MFA

 The Low-Residency Concentration in Interdisciplinary Art is a curriculum dedicated to regenerative culture.

-Residency sites include: New York City, The Hudson River Valley in New York State, Minneapolis, Oakland, The Rio Grande Valley in New Mexico, and South Florida – as well as Oaxaca, Mexico and Mexico City.
+Residency sites include: New York City, The Hudson River Valley in New York State, Minneapolis, Oakland, The Rio Grande Valley in New Mexico, and South Florida – as well as Oaxaca, Mexico and San Salvador, El Salvador.

 More Information: